-- Log into the 6310-DX command line as a user with full Admin access rights.
+1. Select the device in Remote Manager and click Actions > Open Console, or log into the IX20 local command line as a user with full Admin access rights.

 Depending on your device configuration, you may be presented with an Access selection menu.
-Type admin to access the Admin CLI. - 2.
-At the command line, type config to enter configuration mode:
+Type admin to access the Admin CLI.